Salmon River water at Pulaski New York

 Important fly-fishing-only and upper-river planning area.

-Pineville gauge corridor
+Pineville gauge area

 Primary flow reference and common mid-river access anchor.